Types of Sentences

 - I have a daughter.

-- He is my favourite friend.
+- He is my favorite friend.

 - Austen cooks delicious food.